 Make the mostarda

-Reduce to a simmer and cook, stirring, until the mixture thickens and the nectarines begin to fall apart, about 20 minutes.
-Season to taste with salt and pepper.
-While the mostarda cooks, prepare the sausages.
+Add the mostarda base and ½ cup [1 cup] water and bring to a boil, then reduce to a simmer.
+Cook, stirring occasionally, until the mixture thickens and the nectarines begin to fall apart, 12 to 15 minutes.
+Remove from the heat and season to taste with salt and pepper.
+Meanwhile, prepare the sausages.

 Prep and cook the mustard greens

-- Remove any coarse stems from the mustard greens and roughly chop the leaves.
+- Remove any coarse stems from the mustard greens; coarsely chop the greens.

 - Measure the onion.